Disappearance of Juan Pedro Martínez

-Juan Pedro Martínez Gómez, also known in Spanish media as the Boy from Somosierra, was a Spanish boy who disappeared near Somosierra, Community of Madrid, Spain, on 25 June 1986 during the early morning hours.
+Juan Pedro Martínez Gómez, also known in Spanish media as El niño de Somosierra ("the Boy from Somosierra"), was a Spanish boy who disappeared near Somosierra, Community of Madrid, on 25 June 1986 during the early morning hours.
 Juan Pedro, aged 10, was riding with his parents in a tanker loaded with 20,000 litres of sulphuric acid when the vehicle lost control and crashed on the Somosierra mountain pass.
 Both parents died in the accident, but the child's remains were never found.
 The case is considered by Interpol to be one of the strangest missing persons cases to have occurred in Europe during the late 20th century.

 Background

-Juan Pedro's father, Andrés Martínez Navarro, had been commissioned to drive a tank truck carrying 20,000 litres of sulphuric acid from the town of Los Cánovas, in the municipality of Fuente Álamo de Murcia, to the northern port city of Bilbao.
+Juan Pedro's father, Andrés Martínez Navarro, had been commissioned to drive a tanker carrying 20,000 litres of sulphuric acid from the town of Los Cánovas, in the municipality of Fuente Álamo de Murcia, to the northern port city of Bilbao.
 According to family, Andrés allowed Juan Pedro to accompany him and his mother on the errand as a reward for earning good grades in school.
 The last reported sighting of the family took place at a restaurant next to the N-1 motorway, near the municipality of Cabanillas de la Sierra.